-After collecting the binding sites, merging the overlaps, and removing the blacklist region, the overall RNA regulome by all RBPs covers 52.6 mbp, which is around 1.6 percent on the genome (details see methods).
-It is roughly comparable to the length of the coding regions (35.3 Mbp), but less than that of the transcription factor binding sites (3693 Mbp) and open chromatin regions (434 Mbp).
-Among these 52.6 mbp RBP binding sites, 54 percent has allocated within annotated regions, such as coding regions, 3’ or 5’ UTRs, and introns, or their immediate extended regions (details see methods).
-In total, 53.1 percent of the RNA regulomes are overlapped by the DNA-level regulomes, including transcription binding sites, open chromatin regions, and enhancers (Supplementary Figure S2, JL).
+After collecting the binding sites, merging the overlaps, and removing the blacklist region, the overall RBP regulome covers 52.6 mbp, which is around 1.6 percent on the genome (details see methods).
+It is roughly 1.5 times of the size of coding regions (35.3 Mbp), but less than that of the transcription factor binding sites (3693 Mbp) and open chromatin regions (434 Mbp).
+Among these 52.6 mbp RBP binding sites, 54 percent is located within annotated regions, such as coding regions, 3’ or 5’ UTRs, and introns, or their immediate extended regions (details see methods).
+In total, 53.1 percent of the RBP regulome is overlapped by the DNA-level regulomes, including transcription binding sites, open chromatin regions, and enhancers (Supplementary Figure S2, JL).
 The limited overlapped between transcription and post-transcription regulomes highlights the immediate necessity of our resource to serve as a useful complement to the many existing DNA-level efforts to annotate the human genome.

 In terms of the binding sites of each RBP, we found heterogeneous binding preferences of RBPs over different annotated regions.
-The distribution of these binding preferences is given in Fig XXX.
-Specifically, RBPs like FXR1 and FXR2 preferentially bind to the coding regions, with 96.3 and 83.1 percent of coding region peaks, respectively.
-On the other hand, RBPs like BCCIP and QKI preferentially bind to the noncoding regions (98.4 and 99.3 percent respectively).
-Besides, we found that the cleavage and polyadenylation specific factors CPSF6 shows noticeably enriched binding events in the 3’ UTR and extended regions (Supplementary Figure S3, JL).
-80.2 percent of its peaks are located within such regions, confirming it documented role in cleavage site24.

-2.1.2 Co-binding analysis identified well-known collaborating RBPs with diverse functions
+The distribution of these binding preferences is given in Fig 1 C. Several examples were given in Table 1 and supplementary Table 1.
 To identify RBPs that bind together to jointly carry out certain biological functions, we calculated the co-binding coefficient for each pair of RBPs and did a hierarchical clustering of the co-binding matrix (details see methods).
-Using a significance level threshold of 0.02 (details see methods), we found several pairs of well-known regulatory partners with different binding preferences.
-For example, the famous heterogeneous nuclear ribonucleoprotein (hnRNP) family protein HNRNPU and its paralog HNRNPUL1 were found to bind together in the nearby intron region, probably regulating the pre-mRNA splicing process25 (Fig XXX).
-SF3A3 and SF3B4, which encode two units of splicing factor 3a protein, were also found to co-bind in the nearby intron region in our data26,27 (Fig XXX).
-The SR family protein U2AF1 and U2AF2 are found to co-bind near the intron/exon junctions to jointly control splicing events27,28 (Fig XXX).
-Two cleavage stimulation factor (CSTF) complex proteins, CSTF2 and CSTF2T, were found to bind near the 3’ UTRs, and were reported to be associated with 3' end cleavage and polyadenylation of pre-mRNAs.
-Consistent with previous report, three functional similar genes FMR1, FXR1, and FXR2 were found to co-express, and shuttle between the nucleus and cytoplasm and associate with polyribosomes, predominantly with the 60S ribosomal subunit29,30.
+Using a significance level threshold of 0.02 (details see methods), we found several pairs of well-known regulatory partners with different binding preferences, as summarized in Fig 1D.
 The discovery of the co-binding of such functional relevant proteins at various regions indicates the high quality of our regulome.

+2.2 The default baseline RAD score

+We incorporated the intro

+2.2.1 Regulator Score from purifying selection pressure for individual RBPs